waggle-sensor/waggle-docs/docs/tutorials/accessing-data.md

 Sensor data from nodes that comes in numerical or textual form (e.g. temperature) is stored natively in our time series database.
 Sensor data in form of large files (images, audio, movies..) is stored in the Sage object store, but is referenced in the time series data (thus the dashed arrow in the figure above).
 Thus, the primary way to find all data (sensor and large files) is via the Sage sensor query API described below.

-Currently the SAGE sensor database contains data such as:
+Currently the Sage sensor database contains data such as:

 - relative humidity, barometric pressure, ambient temperature and gas (VOC) [BME680](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors/bme680/)
 - rainfall measurements [(Hydreon RG-15)](https://sage-commons.sdsc.edu/dataset/rg-15)